hydra3333/Pi4NAS64/README.md

 7. The Pi4 will *not* perform any *external* network connections outside our home LAN at runtime, other than for normal Raspberry Pi O/S operations and its software updates

-8. We will run the *32-bit* version of Raspberry Pi O/S and apps
+8. We will run the *64-bit* version of Raspberry Pi O/S and apps
-   - as at 2020.11.07, we haven`t moved over to the 64-bit version of hd-idle (although eveything else should install/work under 64bit)

 9. Of probable interest, playable .mp4 files are
    - not interlaced (a `Chromecast Ultra` device will not play them, and probably not the "Google ChromeCast with Google TV" either)